winos/flip-forex/README.md

 # flip-forex

 ## Overview
 `flip-forex` is a Python script designed to analyze and visualize the price data of currency pairs.
 The script fetches the latest hourly data, inverts the DataFrame, and generates a side-by-side comparison plot for better analysis.
+Like a path prediction.
 The output is saved as an image file with the currency pair and the current date in the filename.

 ## How to Execute
 To run the script, you need to pass the symbol of the currency pair you want to analyze as an argument.
 For example: